stephenfink/5-O-clock-somewhere/README.md

 # 5-O-clock-somewhere
 this is for the project one of the bootcamp:
-The link to the app: https://stephenfink.github.io/5-O-clock-somewhere/
+The link to the app: https://stephenfink.github.io/5-O-clock-somewhere/ This app is mobile first in mind since for future plans and ideas it would viewed the most.

 <img src="https://cdn.discordapp.com/attachments/734993613188235288/753060502506045590/unknown.png" alt="title">